 1. Preface

-The Nigerian Governor’s Forum (NGF) in collaboration with Federal Ministry of Finance (FMOF) and in Partnership with World Bank organized a three days step down Framework for Responsible and Inclusive Land Intensive Investment in Agriculture (FRILIA) technical implementation workshop for states that have keyed into this unique and strategic reform.
+The Nigerian Governor’s Forum (NGF) in collaboration with Federal Ministry of Finance (FMOF) and in Partnership with World Bank organized a three days step down Framework for Responsible and Inclusive Land Intensive Investment in Agriculture (FRILIA) FRILIA is a framework designed to create a win-win systematic step-by-step approach towards achieving a sustainable land based agricultural investment within a particular community or statetechnical implementation workshop for states that have keyed into this unique and strategic reform.

-FRILIA is a framework designed to create a win-win systematic step-by-step approach towards achieving a sustainable land based agricultural investment within a particular community or state.
+FRILIA is a framework designed to create a win-win systematic step-by-step approach towards achieving a sustainable land based agricultural investment within a particular community or state

 2. Attendance